-Immigration and Customs Enforcement (ICE) are searched for non-U.S. citizens attempting to receive firearms in the United States.
-In 2009, the NICS Section and the Point-of-Contact (POC) states (states that have implemented a state-based NICS program) conducted 36,398 such queries of the ICE.
-From February 2002 to December 31, 2009, over 224,249 such queries of the ICE have been conducted.
+Additionally, relevant databases in the Department of Homeland Security's U.S. Immigration and Customs Enforcement (ICE) are searched for non-U.S. citizens attempting to receive firearms in the United States.
+In 2010, the NICS Section and the Point-of-Contact (POC) states (states that have implemented a state-based NICS program) conducted 63,227 such queries of the ICE.
+From February 2002 to December 31, 2010, over 287,476 queries of the ICE have been conducted.